Physical Address

 This can be done by visiting the designated branches of their respective banks or utilizing online banking platforms that offer the NIN linkage feature.

-While the current state of implementation remains fluid, it is crucial for citizens to stay informed by following official channels of communication from the CBN and their individual banks.
+While the current state of implementation remains fluid, citizens must stay informed by following official channels of communication from the CBN and their individual banks.

 As the situation unfolds, clarity on the enforcement timeline and potential consequences for non-compliance is expected from the relevant authorities.